 Social Bookmarking Sites (Digg, Delicious, Technorati, etc..)

-83) Forget them…they are dead and aren’t worth your time.
+80) Forget them – They are dead and aren’t worth your energy.
 There are so many other places to spend your time.

 Content Syndication Engines (eHow, eZine Articles, etc…)

 81) Leverage Them Only If You Have Unique Content To Publish – Don’t try to republish the articles from your blog on these channels, as doing so might cause you to be penalized in the search engines.
 Honestly, I stay away from them unless I feel like creating a unique piece of content that will ONLY live on those platforms and will link to my blog content.